Create user mailboxes in Exchange Online

 Use the Microsoft 365 admin center to create a new mailbox

 You can use the Microsoft 365 admin center to create a new user account.
 When you assign the user account a license for Exchange Online, a mailbox is automatically created for the user.
-To create new user accounts in the Microsoft 365 admin center, see the following topics:
+To create new user accounts in the Microsoft 365 admin center, see Add users individually or in bulk.

 Use Exchange Online PowerShell to create a new mailbox

-This example creates an Exchange Online mailbox and Office 365 user account for Holly Holt.
-The optional parameter ResetPasswordOnNextLogon will require the user to reset their password the first time they sign in to Office 365.
+This example creates an Exchange Online mailbox and user account for Holly Holt.
+The optional parameter ResetPasswordOnNextLogon will require the user to reset their password the first time they sign in to Microsoft 365 or Office 365.

 New-Mailbox -Alias hollyh -Name hollyh -FirstName Holly -LastName Holt -DisplayName "Holly Holt" -MicrosoftOnlineServicesID firstname.lastname@example.org -Password (ConvertTo-SecureString -String 'P@ssw0rd' -AsPlainText -Force) -ResetPasswordOnNextLogon $true

-After you create a mailbox by running the previous command, an Office 365 user account is also created.
+After you create a mailbox by running the previous command, an user account is also created.
 You have to activate this user account by assigning a license.
-To assign a license in the Microsoft 365 admin center, see Assign or remove a license.
+To assign a license in the Microsoft 365 admin center, see Add users individually or in bulk.

 How do you know this worked?